What types of dances do you do?

 What do people wear when dancing?
 How dressy are the evening dances?
 I don’t own a folk costume.

 Dancers are welcome to wear whatever they feel comfortable in, that being mostly very casual clothing.
-One must consider the weather and how hot they get with physical activity so active wear is convenient.
-Pants, shorts, skirts are all just fine.
-Layers are a great option to deal with the temperature fluctuations.
+Pants, shorts and skirts are all just fine.
+Most important is to have a pair of shoes that you wear only for dancing, preferably with a smooth leather sole to help with turning.
+Layers are a great option to deal with the temperature fluctuations we may experience during the week.
 Our evening dances are also informal but some campers like to wear something different than what they wore during that same day.
 The only “dressy” evening is our last night when some campers wear a traditional costume (if they had room in their suitcases for it!).
 Wearing something a little nicer on that evening adds a nice touch, but you do not have to have a folk costume.

 Can you provide me with a sample schedule?